chengdol/InfraTree/vagrant-ansible/README.md

-# Vagrant Ansible Testing Cluster Setup
+# Vagrant Ansible Setup

-This repo is for bringing up a single or multiple nodes cluster for ansible testing purpose.
+This repo is used for spinning up a single or multi-node ansible testing environment via Vagrant.

 1. Set up python3.8+ virtualenv locally on you control node